OzanGenc/CocktailAnalysis/README.md

 ### Preprocessing for Tf-idf Vectorizer
 Some preprocessing has been done before applying actual Tf-idf vectorization.

 ***Stop words:*** In addition to ENGLISH_STOP_WORDS, the words 'oz', 'simple', 'dash', 'bsp', 'drops' are added as stop words.
-This words are present in many ingredients and don't provide
+These words are present in many ingredients and don't provide much information about uniqueness of a cocktail.

+***Token pattern:*** Tokenization is done to alphabetical

 'oz', 'simple', 'dash', 'bsp', 'drops'